 The parties and the tribunal normally refer to traditional Russian state courts' principles of evidence production and assessment.
-Parties rarely include reference to the IBA Rules on the Taking of Evidence in International Arbitration in their arbitration clauses and Russian arbitrators rarely use them in the conduct of cases, except in some unusually complex matters.
+Parties rarely include reference to the IBA Rules on the Taking of Evidence in International Arbitration in their arbitration clauses, and Russian arbitrators rarely use them in the conduct of cases, except in some unusually complex matters.
+The newly adopted Prague Rules remain largely untested in practice.

-27 Court involvement
+Court involvement

-In what instances can the arbitral tribunal request assistance from a court and in what instances may courts intervene?
+30 In what instances can the arbitral tribunal request assistance from a court, and in what instances may courts intervene?